andaluzcoin/andaluzcoin/src/qt/README.md

 1. Make sure you've installed all dependencies specified in your systems build instructions
 2. Follow the compile instructions for your system, adding the `-DCMAKE_BUILD_TYPE=Debug` build flag
 3. Start Qt Creator.
 At the start page, do: `New` -> `Import Project` -> `Import Existing Project`
-4. Enter `bitcoin-qt` as the Project Name and enter the absolute path to `src/qt` as Location
+4. Enter `andaluzcoin-qt` as the Project Name and enter the absolute path to `src/qt` as Location
 5. Check over the file selection, you may need to select the `forms` directory (necessary if you intend to edit *.ui files)
 6. Confirm the `Summary` page
 7. In the `Projects` tab, select `Manage Kits...`